abhishek-bits/system-design/README.md

 What is the drawback of Causal Consistency ?

-Problem arises in the case of aggregated queries.
+Problem arises in the case of **aggregated queries**.
 Suppose all read requests are replaced with `sum`.

 - `sum`
 - `write(2, 7)`